acrenwelge/acrenwelge.github.io/_posts/2017-03-09-color-palette.md

 ### Dealing With Transparency
 Sometimes we'd like to adjust the transparency of a color.
-With a range input in the HTML markup, it's easy to specify.
+With a range input in the HTML markup, it's easy to specify via a jQuery event binding:
 {% highlight js %}
 $(".tp-in").on('input', function(){
   var $col = $(this).closest('.col');